johnfedoruk/bangular/README.md

 *Safari (7+), iOS (7+) and IE mobile (11) are tested on [BrowserStack][browserstack].*

-# Angular
+# Bangular

-Angular is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages.
+Bangular is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages.

 ## Quickstart